 If you are under the age of 18, you have certain additional rights with respect to the removal of Content which you may provide to the Sites.
 These rights are set forth in Section 14 below.

 There are five categories of personal information we may collect from you through the Sites:

 2. Personal Information in Publically Accessible Areas.

-Some interactive portions of the Sites are open and visible to the larger public and/or people and entities engaged in providing or supporting Penn Foster academic programs.
+Some interactive portions of our Sites are open and visible to the larger public and/or people and entities engaged in providing or supporting Penn Foster academic programs.
 If you include personally identifying information in materials you contribute to the Sites, via postings, chat rooms, or otherwise, that personal information will be available to members of the larger public.
-We therefore strongly encourage you not to include personally identifying information in your interactions in public forums made available through the Sites, such as in postings or in chat rooms, or in your User name.
+We therefore strongly encourage you not to include personally identifying information in your interactions in public forums made available through the Sites, such as in postings or in chat rooms, or in your Username.

 3. How We Collect Personally Identifying Information.

-We collect Personally Identifying Information that you voluntarily provide to us.
-For example, when you register as a User on the Sites in order to participate in the Sites activities, we ask you for personally identifying information such as your name, email address, and telephone number.
+We collect Personal Information that you voluntarily provide to us.
+For example, when you register as a User on the Sites in order to participate in the Sites activities, we ask you for personal information such as your name, email address, and telephone number.
 We may also collect this information if you contact us requesting information, participate in or provide feedback on the Sites or Site activities, or forward information from the Sites to internet addresses outside of the Sites.
 In addition, if you are a student, we collect and store your Student Records consistent with our business practices, requirements of our educational accrediting, certifying and licensing institutions, and applicable United States and state laws and regulations.

 4. How We Collect and Use Information About Your Use of the Sites.